VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 Assessment Assessment means the process of collecting evidence and making judgements on whether competency has been achieved, to confirm that an individual can perform to the standard expected in the workplace, as specified in a Training Package or VET accredited program and is conducted in accordance with the principles of assessment and the rules of evidence.

-Assessment requirements Assessment requirements are the endorsed components of a Training Package that underpins assessment and sets out the industry's approach to valid, reliable, flexible and fair assessment.
+Assessment requirements The endorsed components of a Training Package underpins assessment and sets out the industry's approach to valid, reliable, flexible and fair assessment.

 Assessment Appeals